fpetrola/dragome/t2/5-tutorial.md

 Let's create a simple crud using Dragome.

-We will make use of some tools provided by Dragome SDK:
+We will make use of some tools provided by the SDK:
 * service creation
 * visual components
 * model binding